Why You Should Work in Local Government

 Public servants do not have to work directly with citizens like firefighters and school teacher to have an impact on their communities.
 Accountants and internal auditors ensure tax dollars are spent legally, making sure expenditures are accounted for and available for public scrutiny.

 Each public servant plays a role in delivering the goods and services provided by local government and can see first hand how their efforts have benefited the lives of others in the community.

 Work With Your Neighbors

 Not only can you serve your neighbors through local government service, but you can also work alongside your neighbors.
 For example, police officers can choose to live in the part of town they most frequently patrol.
 In addition to doing their duty for the reasons all other police officers do, they have a vested interest in making their parts of town safe.

 People in urban and suburban cities commute many miles per day getting to and from jobs working with people from various places within the metropolitan area.
 Suburban communities and satellite offices in large cities give employees the opportunity to work where they live.

 Diversity of Jobs

 Local government offers a vast variety of jobs.
-We have already mentioned several positions: firefighter, police officer, and school teacher; and there are countless others such as recreation coordinator, public information officer, a sanitation worker, social worker, and probation officer.
+We have already mentioned several positions: firefighter, police officer, and school teacher; and there are countless others such as recreation coordinator, government public information officer, a sanitation worker, social worker, and probation officer.
 There are jobs within each department whereby you might work in an office for the mayor, the social service department, senior citizen center, or the library.